The Impact of an AFS exchange on life and career. A report on a Global AFS Alumni Survey

 - Joanne Berger-Sweeney, PhD, (USA) President of Trinity College (in Connecticut, USA) and a member of AFS-USA’s Board of Directors.
 Joanne is the first woman and the first African American to be the President of Trinity College.
 In 2018, she was appointed to the American Academy of Arts and Sciences.

-- Dr. Kentaro Onishi (Japan) is a sports physician for the International Olympic Committee, having worked at the 2018 PyeongChang Games and slated for the 2020 Tokyo games.
+- Dr. Kentaro Onishi (Japan) has a sports physician for the International Olympic Committee since the 2018 PyeongChang Games.
+Meet Kentaro in his interview with AFS.

 - Austrian researcher and economist Gudrun Biffl (Austria to USA, 1966), was awarded the Gabriele Possanner Appreciation Award 2017 in recognition of her scientific lifetime achievement in the field of economics and gender studies.